-Cumberland "Cum" Posey, Jr., 2006 Baseball Hall of Fame inductee, enrolled at Penn State in 1909 as the college's first colored student athlete.
+Cumberland "Cum" Posey, Jr. enrolled at Penn State in 1909 as the college's first colored student athlete.
 Posey, who studied chemistry and pharmacy, would become one of the great entrepreneurs of professional sports, first playing for, and then owning the Pittsburgh based Homestead Grays, one of the most successful franchises in Negro Baseball League history.
-While at Penn State he played on the freshman basketball (1909-1910), varsity basketball (1910-1911) and freshman baseball (1910) teams, but left school after two years.
+While at Penn State he played on the freshman basketball (1909-1910), varsity basketball (1910-1911) and freshman baseball (1910) teams, but suddenly left school in February of his sophomore year "when permission was refused for him to make a trip with the varsity squad because his studies were not up to the required minimum."

-After leaving Penn Stat, and a brief stint at the University of Pittsburgh, Posey helped to form and played for the famous Monticello Athletic Association team that captured the Colored Basketball Championship in 1912.
+After leaving Penn State and a brief stint at the University of Pittsburgh, Posey helped to form and played for the famous Monticello Athletic Association team that captured the Colored Basketball Championship in 1912.
 In 1913 the club changed its name to the Loendi Big Five.
 By this time Posey was the star player and operator (which included managing, booking and promoting) of the club.
 Loendi won the Colored Basketball World Championship four years in row from 1920 - 1923.

 In 1915 Posey played for Holy Ghost College (now Duquesne University) - using the alias "Charles Cumbert" - and led the basketball team in scoring for three seasons.
-A 5-foot-9, 140 pounder, Posey was "lightning fast, controlling the ball and the tempo of a game," wrote Ocania Chalk in Black College Sport, adding, "and being regarded as the best colored player in America."
+A 5-foot-9, 140 lbs Posey was "lightning fast, controlling the ball and the tempo of a game," wrote Ocania Chalk in Black College Sport, adding, "and being regarded as the best colored player in America."
 Simultaneously, starting in 1911, Posey played centerfielder and subsequently became the owner of the Homestead Grays baseball team.
 He owned the Negro Baseball powerhouse until his death on March 28, 1946.